robinhayward/RCHGestureGuide/README.md

 RCHGestureGuide
 ===============

+# Updated

+* Small changes for Auto Layout and iOS 7

 A tool to display gesture hints to your users on any area of user interface in your applications.

 Allows the user to dismiss and remove guides for different areas and re-enable them on demand.

-Easily customize the icons and animations.
+Easily customise the icons and animations.

 ## Usage